IanLeatherbury/innovation-monitor-mobile/README.md

 ## IoT Part 3: Set up the other temperature sensor
 - Follow [this tutorial](https://cdn-learn.adafruit.com/downloads/pdf/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing.pdf).
 Note that I did not use the Pi Cobbler jumper cable.

+## IoT Part 4: Build the relay and wire it up
+- Follow [this tutorial](https://learn.sparkfun.com/tutorials/beefcake-relay-control-hookup-guide) and be sure to do this safely.